mesosphere/marathon/docs/docs/external-volumes.md

 *   The `containerPath` must be absolute for Docker containers.

-**Important:** The REX-Ray Docker Volume Driver is compatible with Docker 1.10 and above.
-For more information, refer to the [REX-Ray documentation][10].
+**Important:** Refer to the [REX-Ray documentation][10] to learn which versions of Docker are compatible with the REX-Ray volume driver.

 <a name="implicit-vol"></a>